Follow

 Installing Git

-Before we begin, you need to have Git installed on your machine.
-If it’s not installed, open a terminal and run the following command:
+Before we dive into setting your username and email, make sure Git is installed on your machine.
+If it’s not, open your terminal and run this command:

 sudo apt update